fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Query Pushdown**

 Query Pushdown routes the query that can’t be answered by Cube to underlying SQL engine.
-KAP has embedded Spark SQL and Hive as its pushdown engines, and other SQL on Hadoop engines will be coming in following releases.
-KAP supports mission-critical and exploratory analytics (Ad-Hoc) by leveraging cube-based sub-second performance query and pushdown-based query respectively.
+Kyligence Enterprise has embedded Spark SQL and Hive as its pushdown engines, and other SQL on Hadoop engines will be coming in following releases.
+Kyligence Enterprise supports mission-critical and exploratory analytics (Ad-Hoc) by leveraging cube-based sub-second performance query and pushdown-based query respectively.

 ![Beyond OLAP](images/KAP24/Query_pushdown_EN.png)

 **Seamless Integration with SQL on Hadoop**

-KAP seamlessly integrates with existing SQL on Hadoop and reuses existing analytics capability.
-KAP brings the transparent speedup power to data access layer and empowers the unified query gateway for all BI applications.
-By taking full advantage of pre-calculation technology, KAP enables BI to analyze massive data interactively and fills the gap between BI and Hadoop.
+Kyligence Enterprise seamlessly integrates with existing SQL on Hadoop and reuses existing analytics capability.
+Kyligence Enterprise brings the transparent speedup power to data access layer and empowers the unified query gateway for all BI applications.
+By taking full advantage of pre-calculation technology, Kyligence Enterprise enables BI to analyze massive data interactively and fills the gap between BI and Hadoop.